+Valad with Kennards

-APN with National Valad with Kennards Abacus with Storage King, Mariner with Millers Quantum with Storage King with a range of operational business models used, including lease structures, joint ventures and stapled securities.
+- Quantum with Storage King - Abacus with Storage King,

+with a range of operational business models used, including lease structures, joint ventures and stapled securities.

 This currently sees 8 property funds involving self-storage, accounting for 65 properties valued at \$408 million.
 An unlisted retail fund is the general property vehicle used, with Valad having incorporated their 24 self-storage properties into the Valad Property Group (LPT) portfolio (>\$500 million).
 Increased institutional involvement in this sector is expected as the sector consolidates and matures, although a lack of quality stock is a current concern.